miguelguzmanr/odoo-healthcare/README.md

 # odoo-healthcare
-Odoo addons for health care management
+Odoo addons for healthcare management

 # License
 This repository is licensed under [GNU GPLv3](LICENSE).